Delectable Orange Pound Cake (with Orange Glaze)

 2. Drizzle the glaze over the cake(s) and allow it to set and harden before wrapping the cake/loaves or storing in an airtight container.

-I like to make mini loaves because it's easy to freeze a couple of them if we're not going to eat them all within a few days.
+I prefer making mini loaves out of this Orange Pound Cake recipe because it's easy to freeze a couple of them if we're not going to eat them all within a few days.

 It's also fun to enjoy a loaf or two ourselves and then give the rest away.
-After all, these cute cakes make great gifts…who wouldn't enjoy receiving a little loaf of sunshine?!
-I think they'd be perfect for end-of-school or teacher appreciation gifts coming up in May.
+After all, a cute mini Orange Pound Cake makes a great gift…who wouldn't enjoy receiving a little loaf of sunshine?!
+They're perfect as homemade holiday food gifts, to show teacher appreciation, as tokens of neighborly appreciation, and so much more.

 And finally?
-Mini loaves bake faster...and after enjoying the scent of buttery citrus emanating from the oven, you'll be ready to slice into this yummy cake as soon as the timer goes off!
+Mini loaves bake faster...and after enjoying the scent of buttery citrus emanating from the oven, you'll be ready to slice into this yummy Orange Pound Cake as soon as the timer goes off!

 Close-up of sliced Orange Pound Cake.